Ebaka716/designSystem/memory-bank/activeContext.md

 - Replacing components requires careful removal of all imports and usages throughout the project.
 - Automated edits can sometimes misinterpret complex JSX structures; manual verification or providing full file content can be safer.
 - TypeScript errors with `React.cloneElement` can be tricky, potentially related to prop type inference or library specifics.
-- Build/dev server error messages might sometimes be stale or misleading after multiple quick edits.
+- Build/dev server error messages might sometimes be stale or misleading after multiple quick edits, potentially requiring server restarts.
+- File reverts (manual or automated) can easily undo progress if not carefully managed.